briansimiyuj/doctor-appointment-app/README.md

           a.
 If the file is an image, render an Image component with the image src as the document content
           b.
 If the file is a pdf, render a PDFViewer component with the pdf src as the document content

+      4. Create a ModalFooter component and mount it to the ViewDocumentModal component and pass document and `closeViewModal` as props
+        a.
+Display a close button that calls the `closeViewModal` function when clicked
+        b.
+Display a open in full view button that calls the `openInFullView` function when clicked

 ### Settings Context